HL7/davinci-deqm/source/pages/guidance.md

 #### Usage - Notifications
 {:.no_toc}

+There are several architectures to implement the subscription notifications such as "point to point" notificatin or using a “feed handler” and an intermediary system.
 The standard FHIR Subscription API describe the REST Hook channel as follows:

 `POST [app notification endpoint]`